Itz-SuleX5/MatteosPizza/README.md

     *   Usage: `import { IconName } from '@/components/ui/icons'`

 **Recommendation:** Choose a primary one (e.g., Heroicons if using Tailwind) and complement with lucide-react for more specific icons.
 Maintain the same stroke style and thickness throughout the app.

+### 9. Data Fetching and Caching

+* All API calls (e.g. products, orders) are handled using **React Query** to enable:
+  - Automatic caching
+  - Background refetching
+  - Error and loading state management
+  - Stale time control and manual invalidation